migliusss/happy-plant/README.md

 ### Tearing it down

-When you're done, simply remove the containers by running the following command:
+When you're done, remove the containers by running the following command:

 ```
 docker compose down